liamadoyle/SQL_Portfolio/Wholesale_Revenue_Analysis/README.md

 ## Key SQL Queries

 ### Calculate Net Revenue by Product Line
 This query calculates the net revenue for each product line by subtracting payment fees from the total order value.
+The data is grouped by product line, month, and warehouse, focusing on wholesale orders only.

 ```sql
 SELECT